 Jamie’s third album, My World (released August 2004), won two (New Age Reporter) NAR LifeStyle Music Awards for: Album of the Year and Best Instrumental Album – Acoustic.
 My World blended his fluid acoustic guitar playing with performances from keyboardist Sonya Mitlewski, guitarist Peter Janson and vocalists Ron Scott and Shelley Hamilton.
 The album featured a cover of the Bee Gees’ “Nights On Broadway” as well as the Ron Scott penned “If This Is Love” and the Janson/Bonk composition “Waiting For Winter”.
 My World spent two months (September and October 2004) at number one on the NAR Top 100 Radio Chart.

+2005 saw Jamie garner a nomination for Guitarist of the Year (Canadian Smooth Jazz Awards).
 From 2005 to 2010, he conducted an ongoing series of seminars for Apple focusing on digital recording.
 Using his knowledge as a producer and songwriter, he demonstrated the inner workings of Logic, MainStage and GarageBand.
-In 2009, he was (and still is) endorsed by Godin Guitars.
+In 2009, he was endorsed by Godin Guitars.

-Jamie recorded his fourth album, 5 (released June 2007), over a three year period and was joined on the album by two outstanding instrumentalists, flugelhornist Jeff Oster and pianist Loren Gold (The Who/Kenny Loggins).
-St. Joseph Street (released September 2009) was his fifth album.
+Jamie recorded his first EP, 5 (released June 2007), over a three year period and was joined on the album by two outstanding instrumentalists, flugelhornist Jeff Oster and pianist Loren Gold (The Who/Kenny Loggins).
+St. Joseph Street (released September 2009) was his second EP.
 Named after the Toronto street he lived on for more than 20 years, this four song digital-only EP featured, in addition to his own guitar playing, performances by bassist Henrik Bridger, drummers Dave Patel and Peter Zakarow, vocalist Wendy Irvine and flutist Bill McBirnie.
 St. Joseph Street drew on a multitude of styles including Jazz, Chill and Pop.
-June 2010 saw the release of his sixth album, Side B. As the title suggests, Side B showed a different side to his music making — the focus on this record was electronic and orchestral textures.
+June 2010 saw the release of his fourth album, Side B. As the title suggests, Side B showed a different side to his music making — the focus on this record was electronic and orchestral textures.

 Along with vocalist Wendy Irvine and drummer Dave Patel, he formed the folk-pop band Sixteen Different Minds and in 2011 they released their debut album, Dancing Castles.
 Augmenting the core band of Wendy, Dave and Jamie, Dancing Castles included strong performances from bassist Steve Zsirai and vocalists Marsha and Melissa Irvine.

-His most recent release is an uptempo single called, “Good To Be” (June 2014).
+Jamie released an uptempo single called “Good To Be” in June 2014.
 The nylon string guitar based track features several musicians Jamie has worked with in the past including Sonya Mitlewski (keyboards), Henrik Bridger (bass) and Dave Patel (drums).
 His brother Randy directed and edited the “Good To Be” video.

 To date, Jamie’s music has been played on over 700 radio stations worldwide.